10 Tips to Handling Picky Eaters

 - Your child becomes ultra-demanding and refuses to eat what the rest of the family is having.

 If you find yourself in this camp, don’t worry; you’re not alone.
 The most powerful tool is to serve your child what the rest of the family is eating.
 It’s that simple.
+But here are 10 tips to handling picky eaters.

 Handling Picky Eaters